 * I gave up trying to find my plaque from the 1995 State Championship team when I moved into the AD's office (it was inside this little cubby in my early 70s Mediterranean style console radio/phonograph--no IDEA how it got there!)
 Fortunately, I had enough memorabilia, certifications and stuff that the wall looked okay.
 IMHO.

-* Amid the disgraceful clutter of my desk, the best Chinese fortune ever: You have inexhaustible wisdom and power.* A bunch of keys.
+* Amid the disgraceful clutter of my desk, the best Chinese fortune ever: * A bunch of keys.
 Actually a bunch of bunches of keys.
 I don't feel right throwing away a key--I may need to get inside again, even if I don't know the lock it goes to.
 (Remind me to tell you sometime the story of the key deposit and the free sofa.)

 * A shadowy nostalgia lurks behind every picture frame, underneath every piece of furniture--oh, nevermind, that's the original color of the wall, or carpet, shielded from eight years of grime and dust.